 The SUM function allows you to add 2 or more numbers together.
-Sum function can be directly applied to sets of number separated by comma, two or more cells separated by comma or selecting a range of cells.
+Sum function can be directly applied to sets of numbers separated by a comma, two or more cells separated by comma or selecting a range of cells.
 Let us discuss it in more detail.

-1. Adding 2 or more values/cells separated by comma:
+1. Adding 2 or more values/cells separated by a comma:

-First let us understand adding 2 or more numeric values separated by comma.
+First, let us understand adding 2 or more numeric values separated by a comma.
 For example, let us add 25+35+24.

 Formula: =SUM(25,35,24) Answer: 84